 I thought it would go downhill from there but our teacher is great and the class is small with nice people.
 Weirdly enough there are only 3 other Amerikanskis; the rest are from S. America.
 Go figure!

 The cooking class was wonderful even though the other students are advanced and pretty much just spoke Italian with each other.
 A nice woman from Boston (Lisa) translated every so often, though.
 We had the best pasta ever, alla Calabrese, and a torta al cioccolata.
 I ate so much that I’m ready to pass out.

 There’s an aperitivo tonight and I wasn’t going to go but Lisa in the cooking class encouraged me to attend.

-Here’s a picture of our class plus a picture one that my class mates took of her cooking class.
+Here’s a picture of our class plus a picture my class that one of my classmates took of her cooking class.
 I came home with some great recipes that I hope to try (or get my niece to try.)

 The first week I continued to enjoy the classes and my classmates.
 Initially the South American contingent was very friendly to me, especially Graciela and Louis Maria, a couple from Argentina, who seemed to think I spoke a lot more Spanish than I did.
 Plus I really felt like I was learning a lot.